stackbit-projects/interesting-squid-e62de/README.md

 5. **Deploy to Github pages**

-    That command will deploy the production build to gh-pages branch of your repository
+    That command2 will deploy the production build to gh-pages branch of your repository
     > ⚠️ don't forget to check `pathPrefix` in the configuration file.